Apollo 11: Landing Point Designator

 The Reflections

-Analyzing the Apollo 11 photograph AS11-39-5843 reveals a small reflection on the thruster.
+Analyzing the Apollo 11 photograph AS11-39-5843 NASA reveals a small reflection on the thruster.
 When this reflection is magnified a portion of the LPD lines can be discerned, suggesting that the LPD was within the camera's field of view; otherwise, the reflection would not exist.
 Move your cursor over the image below to locate the LPD's reflection.
 I shared this discovery with a contact at the Apollo Historical Archive on the NASA website and received a response via email within a few hours.

 AS1137-5548